Skip to content

 if len(roleNames) == 0 {

-network.SendForbiddenError(ctx, "role missing", nil)
+network.SendForbiddenError(ctx, "permission denied: role missing", nil)

 return